bazilmk/Data-Analysis/Projects/Bank Marketing Data/README.md

 Project Details:

-The objective of the project is to use various different classification models using R.
+The objective of the project is to apply various different classification models using R.
 The classification goal is to predict whether a client will subscribe (yes or no).

 Dataset Details: